Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Test Case Study

 \subsubsection{Impact of DER penetration levels}

-Table \ref{tab:RPFR_pen} shows the $RPFR$ values for increasing DER penetration level at no DER curtailment level for the high load condition.
+Table \ref{tab:RPFR_pen} shows the $RPFR$ values for increasing DER penetration level with no headroom for the high load condition.
 As expected, both nominal capacitive and induction flexibility region increase with higher DER penetration.
-However, the worst case bounds show infeasible solution till 60\% penetration for $v_{tm}=0.9$ i.e. var support from 60\% DER penetration is not enough to keep distribution system voltages in limit if substation primary voltages goes as low as 0.9 pu.